mlochbaum/Singeli/include/README.md

 | AVX-512F  |          |           | `[16]i32` |  `[8]i64` | `[16]f32` | `[8]f64` |
 | AVX-512BW | `[64]i8` | `[32]i16` |           |           |           |          |

 The next table shows integer instruction availability in x86.
 Each entry shows the first extension to include the instructions on a given element type.
 Multi-instruction fills are not shown.
 Instructions introduced by SSE extensions are all available in AVX2, except `extract`, and those in AVX2 are all in AVX-512F or AVX-512BW (depending on type support as shown above), except `copy_sign`.
 AVX2 instructions are also supported on 128-bit vectors, and AVX-512 instructions are supported on 128-bit and 256-bit vectors if AVX-512VL is available.
-But `arch/iintrinsic/basic` doesn't correctly support these extensions right now.

 | Functions                     | `i8`   | `i16`  | `i32`  | `i64`   | `u8`   | `u16`  | `u32`  | `u64`
 |-------------------------------|--------|--------|--------|---------|--------|--------|--------|-------